KevinWu098/LevelUp/README.md

 ## Introduction
 Level Up helps motivated players who need an extra bit of support to reach their next goal.
 Whether that goal is achieving a new career high or improving mechanics, Level Up has a vast community of talent to help you succeed.

-With rich categories spanning coaching, VOD reviews, and team sessios available, Level Up aims to offer great flexibility
+With rich categories spanning coaching, VOD reviews, and team sessions available, Level Up aims to offer great flexibility

 ## Demo
 See a live demo here: [Level Up](https://levelup-yjrn.onrender.com) (Demo account: username: sepuser, password: sepuser)